Gomes-Gustavo/Gomes-Gustavo/README.md

 ## About Me 👨‍💻

 Computer Engineering student at Instituto Mauá de Tecnologia with a strong focus on AI and ML.
-Backend developer at Dev Community Mauá working on real-world applications that solve practical problems.

 ## 🛠️ Technology Stack